Fernando Matthei: Military career

 The son of Fernando Matthei Gunkel and Luisa Aubel Renz, Matthei entered the Aviation School in 1945 and the following year he was assigned to the Condors Air Base, where he obtained his appointment as a fighter pilot.
 In 1948, he was commissioned as a sublieutenant and was assigned to the No. 4 Bomber Group in Colina, serving concurrently as a flight instructor at the School of Aviation and Officers.
 He was promoted to lieutenant in 1951.
 That same year he married Elda Fornet, with whom he had five children: Fernando, Evelyn, Robert, Hedy Jaqueline and Victor Alejandro.

 In 1953, he traveled to the United States to study flight instruction at Craig Air Force Base in Alabama.
 He was promoted to flight captain in 1954, teaching classes in arms at the Aviation School.
 In 1957, he was assigned to Wing 1 in the Antofagasta Cerro Moreno Base.

 Posted to Santiago in 1960, he was promoted to squadron commander and sent to the School of Aviation.
 He became the adjutant to the air force commander in chief, General Eduardo Iensen, the following year.

 In 1966, he was promoted to group commander and served as commander of Aviation Group Nº7 between 1968 and 1969, when he was sent to visit facilities of the Royal Air Force (RAF).
 On his return home, he was appointed professor at the Air War Academy.
 From October 1969, he was a professor of the Pilots Course for Tactical Hawker Hunter Aircraft in Aviation Group No. 7.

 In November 1971, he served as air attaché in the Chilean embassies in Britain and Sweden, based in London.
 On 12 October 1973, he was appointed Chief of the Air Mission of Chile in London.

 After the 1973 Chilean coup d'état, he returned to Chile as director of the Air Force Academy.
 In January 1975, Matthei was promoted to air brigade general.
 On 19 March 1976, he was appointed Minister of Health.

-The 24 July 1978, after the dismissal of General Gustavo Leigh and of most generals of the institution, Matthei was promoted to air general and appointed commander of the air force and a member of the military junta, occupying the Second Legislative Committee chair.
+On 24 July 1978, after the dismissal of General Gustavo Leigh and of most generals of the institution, Matthei was promoted to air general and appointed commander of the air force and a member of the military junta, occupying the Second Legislative Committee chair.

 Declassified documents from Brazil link Matthei, between 1979 and 1980, within the framework of political repression and border tensions with Peru and Argentina, with the trafficking of bacteriological weapons (strains of Clostridium botulinum) from the Butantan Institute of São Paulo to Chile.
 These bacteria were tested in political prisoners of the Santiago Public Prison, when two died and five were seriously injured.
 Matthei made a secret visit to the Butantan Institute with a FACH delegation in 1979, which was recorded in photos found in 2024 in the Brazilian archives.